Can You Be Restricted from Owning a Firearm as a Result of an Order of Protection in Arizona?

 - Where do I Obtain a Protective Order in Arizona

-Chris Hildebrand wrote this article about restrictions on possession of a firearm in an Order of Protection in Arizona to ensure everyone has access to information about Order of Protection cases in Arizona.
+Chris Hildebrand wrote the information on this page about restrictions on possession of a firearm in an Order of Protection in Arizona to ensure everyone has access to information about Order of Protection cases in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through an Order of Protection case should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.